I can't use my tickets. What should I do?

 Are there any discounts for students or seniors?

-College students with a valid student ID are eligible to purchase a Classical student subscription package with prices starting at $36 (for 3 performances).
+College students with a valid student ID are eligible to purchase a Create Your Own subscription package with prices starting at $36 (for 3 performances).
 Student Easy Pass, a package of flexible vouchers redeemable for concerts throughout the season, are available at a low student rate.
 The vouchers can be exchanged for tickets throughout the season.
 Rush tickets to select performances are also available to high school and college students with a valid student ID. $12 student and $29 senior group tickets are available for select performances when 10 or more tickets are purchased.